Conobi/politiscales/questions.md

 36. Looking for one's own profit is healthy for the economy.
 37. It is merit that explains differences of wealth between two individuals.
 38. The fact that some schools and universities are private is not a problem.
-39. Offshoring is a necessary evil to improve production.
+39. Offshoring and outsourcing are necessary evils to improve production.
 40. It is acceptable that there are rich and poor people.
 41. It is acceptable that some industry sectors are private.
 42. Banks should remain private.